ELMERIKH/Beryl/readme.md

 if user doesn t execute as admin programme won't run

 ps: you need a valid link to install and your PE on the victim machine
-    also if your PE is does not use evasion techniques then its useless ;)
+    also if your PE should at least use some evasion techniques you can use tools like Scarecrow ,Myph,Veil .... ;)

 usage: beryl.py [-h]